 Ad Net Zero asks our supporters to:

-For more information and advice, please download our Action 1 Plan.
+For more information and advice, please download our Action 1 Guide.

-All agencies and production companies – with client support – will be encouraged to commit to reducing emissions from advertising production.
-AdGreen, an organisation created to reduce the negative environmental impacts of production, is one example of how Action 2 can be kickstarted.
-It provides information and tools to support the industry in this transition, including a carbon calculator and sustainability training.
+All agencies and production companies – with client support – are encouraged to commit to reducing emissions from advertising production.
+AdGreen, an organisation created to reduce the negative environmental impacts of production, as one example of how to kickstart progress in Action 2.
+AdGreen provides information and tools to support the industry in this transition, including a carbon calculator and sustainability training.

 Like other aspects of advertising, motion and stills advertising production can be carbon-intensive processes, particularly location shoots with high levels of travel, hospitality, and complex supply chains.